 - If the power is cut off, use the food in the refrigerator first, then food in the fridge-freezer, then food in the chest freezer.
 Get rid of all foods needing refrigeration when they have been unrefrigerated for more than two hours.

-If a 'boil water' notice is issued, then water needs to boiled before drinking.
+If a 'boil water' notice is issued by your water supplier, then water needs to boiled before drinking and brushing teeth.
 This means that the water needs to be brought to a rolling boil for at least 1 minute before it becomes safe to drink.

 In some emergency situations the water supply may be cut off, or water and sewage lines may be damaged, and you may need to use improvised emergency toilets.